krishkumar/BlockParty/README.md

 [“Note: Apps containing content blocking extensions for Safari on iOS are available only on 64-bit devices, due to performance limitations of 32-bit devices.”](https://developer.apple.com/library/prerelease/ios/releasenotes/General/WhatsNewInSafari/Articles/Safari_9.html)

-The exceptions to this are iPhone 5 and iPhone 5C which have been tested to be working with BlockParty.
+The 32-bit compatability restriction only applies to Content Blockers that are submitted to the App Store.
+If compiled from source and loaded from Xcode, BlockParty is competible with all iOS devices running iOS 9 and above.

 ## References